5,500Units Under Management

 You’ll also want to do some investigating of your own, so visit the property manager’s website and look for testimonials from past landlords.
 If you see lots of positive feedback there, you can feel more confident about the property manager’s abilities.

-You need to look over these two documents because they set the parameters for your experience working with the property manager.
 The lease is what your property manager will provide to your tenants, and the management agreement is what the property manager will give you to define your business relationship.

 • What would your timeline be for marketing my property?